SW-g16/sw/documentation/final-report.md

 but until this is tested it on a more powerful system this cannot be confirmed.

 ###### Implementation issues

-// todo write about the strange bug that stardog failed to handle properly

 We found that certain queries yielded results when run on the mined parltrack data, but not on the govtrack data, and that this would occur when adding `(2/3 as ?val)` to the outermost select line.